Breast cancer is the most common invasive cancer in women and the second leading cause of cancer death in women after lung cancer.

 Examples of hormone blocking therapy medications may include:

 - ovarian ablation or suppression

-- a luteinising hormone-releasing hormone agonist (LHRHa) drug called Goserelin, to suppress the ovaries
+- Goserelin, which is a luteinizing hormone-releasing agonist drug that suppresses the ovaries

-Targeted drugs destroy specific types of breast cancer.
-Examples include trastuzumab (Herceptin), lapatinib (Tykerb), and bevacizumab (Avastin).
-These drugs are all used for different purposes.
+Targeted drugs can destroy specific types of breast cancer.
+Examples include:

-There is no sure way to prevent breast cancer, but some lifestyle decisions can significantly reduce the risk of breast and other types of cancer.
+There is no way to prevent breast cancer.
+However, certain lifestyle decisions can significantly reduce the risk of breast cancer as well as other types.

-- following a healthy diet with plenty of fresh fruit and vegetables
+- following a healthful diet containing plenty of fresh fruit and vegetables

 - getting enough exercise